MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 ### AZQ001 - Memory Limited

-**Cause**: This error happens when the submitted problem is too large (usually, due to too many terms) and cannot fit into memory.
-Users can *estimate* how much memory their problem will use with the following formula (although not 100% precise, it is close to real usage):
+**Cause**: This error happens when the submitted problem is too large (usually, due to too many terms) and can't fit into memory.
+Users can *estimate* how much memory their problem will use with the following formula (although not 100% precise, it's close to real usage):

 ```
 memory_bytes = sum_coefficient_degrees_total*num_variables/8